Looking for dancing lessons from one of the top dance studios in Stamford, CT?

 Locust Performing Arts Center

-dance studios are conveniently located near downtown Stamford.
-Please call us today and receive a
+LPAC dance studio is conveniently located near downtown Stamford.

-FREE COMPLIMENTARY DANCE LESSON with one of our
+arrange a NO-OBLIGATION TRIAL DANCE CLASS with one of our professional